Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Abstract

 \section{Abstract}

-Cooperative effects describe atomic ensembles with exchange of photonic excitations, such as dipole-dipole interactions.
+When atoms are coupled to a common electromagnetic environment, the exchange of photons through dipole-dipole interactions leads to the emergence of cooperative effects.
 As a particular example, {\it superradiance} arises from spontaneous emission when this exchange leads to constructive interference of the emitted photons.
 Here, we introduce an integrated method for studying cooperative radiation in many-body systems.
 This method, which allows to study extended systems with arbitrarily large number of particles, can be formulated by an effective, nonlinear, two-atom master equation that describes the dynamics using a closed form which treats single- and many-body terms on an equal footing.
 We apply this method to a homogeneous gas of initially inverted two-level atoms, and demonstrate the appearance of both superradiance and subradiance, identifying a many-body coherence term as the source of these cooperative effects.
 We describe the many-body induced broadening -- which is analytically found to scale with the optical depth of the system -- and light shifts, and distinguish spontaneous effects from induced ones.
 In addition, we theoretically predict the time-dependence of subradiance, and the phase change of the radiated field during the cooperative decay.